karthikindia/taanee/README.md

 Please feel free your ideas and any features for this application to my email id : me@karthik.sg Anyone benefit with this application please contribute to my major artificial intelligence project : www.thambi.ai

-Due to time constrain this code was forked from automagica and customised to my own needs.
+Due to time constrain this code was forked from automagica, roro and customised to my own needs.
-Thanks to automatiga team
+Thanks to automatiga and roro team

 -   Alagappan Karthikeyan